-The term 'Working Capital' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Working Capital' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Working Capital is a company metric.
 This proves to be a useful corporate measurement for two significant purposes.
 On the one hand it is a metric for discerning shorter-term financial health.
 On the other hand, it is also a means of ascertaining the firm’s efficiency.
 The equation for working capital is current assets minus current liabilities.
 The working capital ratio is defined as current assets divided by current liabilities.
 This reveals if a corporation possesses sufficient shorter term assets to cover its shorter term time frame debt liabilities.
 Sometimes this concept is also referred to as net working capital.

 When the number comes in at less than one, this reveals a negative working capital (also known sometimes as W/C).
 Any number which proves to be higher than two means that the company does not sufficiently invest its excessive assets.
 The most highly desired ratio proves to be a figure between 1.2 and 2.0.

 The sobering facts are that when the firm’s current assets are not greater than its current liabilities, it can run afoul of its creditors and the ability to repay them over the shorter term.
 In the worst case, bankruptcy can ultimately result.
 Decreasing working capital ratios throughout an extended time frame serve as a prescient warning that should be carefully and thoroughly investigated by analysts and would-be investors alike.
 It might be that the critical company metrics of sales volumes are steadily declining over time.
 This would mean that the account receivables amounts would go down and continuously deteriorate little by little.